 Located between Split and Sibenik, the small town of Primosten is one of the lesser-known destinations of the Croatian coast.
 The old town of Primosten occupies a small island that is connected to the mainland and features impressive medieval architecture.

-While in Primosten, you have to visit the beaches.
+While in Primosten, you have to visit some of its beaches that are part of the best in the country.
 With almost 20 kilometers of pleasant pebbly beaches, including some small bays that offer privacy, here you’ll find some incredibly beautiful oases.
 Primosten is also famous for its old vineyards so if you like wine, this might be the perfect place for you.

 Tourist attractions in Primosten – Our Lady of Loreto Statue, Church of St. George, explore the old town, Garbina Beach, day trip to Krka National Park, day trip to Split